shreyam91/ToDo-App/README.md

 - **React**: For providing a powerful and declarative way to build user interfaces.
 - **JavaScript**: For powering the app’s logic and interaction.
 - **CSS**: For styling the app in a simple and maintainable way.

----

-This README provides an overview of the Todo app, setup instructions, and how to use it.
-Let me know if you need any modifications or if you'd like to add more specific details!